Event driven applications with Serverless Knative Eventing - Instructions

 -

-Access the Workshop Deployer browser tab and check if the Launch new channels using Contract-First approach has turned green.
+Access the Workshop Deployer browser tab and check if the Event driven applications with Serverless Knative Eventing has turned green.
 This indicates that the module has been fully deployed and is ready to use.

 3. Deployment overview and introduction